mrmetaverse/threeatre/README.md

 - **Movement Controls**: WASD/Arrow keys for walking around, mouse look controls
 - **Advanced Rendering**: WebGL rendering with shadow mapping and lighting
 - **Room Sharing**: Generate shareable room URLs to invite friends

+> It's buggy, but would be fun if it gets working.
+I thought about a jackbox inspired model where a person can host a room.

 ## Quick Start